 What does Craig do in his limited free time?

 “I cherish it!
-Sitting outdoors, watching the weather with my son, and you’ll almost always find me out there doing all gardening and landscaping around my home.”
+Sitting outdoors, watching the weather with my family and you’ll almost always find me out there doing all gardening and landscaping around my home.
+In winter, I’m a big New York Islanders fan.”